tcassanelli/pyoof/docs/zernike/index.rst

 The Zernike circle polynomials [Virendra]_ were introduced by `Frits Zernike <https://en.wikipedia.org/wiki/Frits_Zernike>`_ (winner Nobel prize in physics 1953), for testing his phase contrast method in circular mirror figures.
 The polynomials were used by Ben Nijboer to study the effects of small aberrations on diffracted images with a rotationally symmetric origin on circular pupils.

-The studies on the wavefront (aberration) distribution, have been classically described as a power series, where it is possible to expand it in terms of `orthonormal polynomials in the unitary circle`.
+The studies on the wavefront (aberration) distribution, have been classically described as a power series, where it is possible to expand it in terms of orthonormal polynomials in the unitary circle.
 Although, there is a wide range of polynomials that fulfill this condition, the Zernike circle polynomials have certain properties of invariance that make them unique.

 Mathematical definitions
 ========================